 3. The hammer and the nail mentality / “Every man to his own trade”

 We see the world according to our own abilities and tools; if all we have is a hammer, every problem looks like a nail.
 Or: a Dutch tourist abroad will most probably notice Dutch license plates.
 In short, we only see what we want to see or what we expect to see.
 This principle is known as selective perception (Dearborn and Simon, 1958).

 People sometimes ignore or reject information because it does not fit the ‘consistent’ image they have developed.
 This is a form of so-called cognitive dissonance, in which a person ignores information (or does not take it seriously) because otherwise they might have to change their behavior or opinion (Festinger, 1957).

 5. Confirmation bias

 These errors occur when someone goes in search for only those examples that positively fit their hypothesis (Vandenbosch, 1997).
 For example, if someone assumes that a particular product performs poorly and expects that this product is responsible for the overall loss suffered by the company, they will only examine this particular product and leave out other factors.
 If it turns out that this product is indeed performing poorly, the initial hypothesis will be considered correct even though other products might be just as (or even more) to blame.

 6. The perceived conformation bias

-Whereas the confirmation bias will look only to those instances that were expected to be positive against the hypothesis, the perceived confirmation bias focuses only on features relevant to the initial hypothesis and not to features appropriate to the alternatives.
+Whereas the confirmation bias will look only to those instances that were expected to be positive against the hypothesis, the perceived confirmation bias focuses only on features relevant to the initial hypothesis, and not to features appropriate to the alternatives.
 So someone will look exclusively into those features (of a product or customer or …) that confirm the hypothesis.
-Especially when it comes to data mining and data discovery this one is really important; which data elements are selected for the analysis or mining process and which are not.
+This one is especially important when it comes to data mining and data discovery; which data elements are selected for the analysis or mining process and which are not.